 - The Associate Degree Nursing (ADN) and Practical Nursing (PN) programs at SC4 are approved by the Michigan Board of Nursing, Department of Licensing and Regulatory Affairs, P.O.
 Box 30670, Lansing, MI 48909.

-- The Associate Degree Nursing program at SC4 is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 or acenursing.org.
+- The Associate Nursing Program at Sc4 located in Port Huron, Michigan is accredited by the: Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326

 Nursing Information Sessions (Group Advising Sessions)

 Attending a mandatory Group Advising Session is your first step toward attaining a nursing degree.
-For the August 12 session, we are only doing a virtual/online Microsoft Teams meeting.
 Please choose the session(s) applicable to your goal and click on the applicable link below at the time listed.
 Please give yourself time to download and setup the Microsoft Teams app on your computer or device.

 *Dates and times are subject to change; check this page before coming to campus.

 Associate Degree Nursing

 |Tuesday, March 23, 2021||2 to 3 p.m.||Join Microsoft Teams|

 |Monday, Aug.
 16, 2021||1 to 2 p.m.||Join Microsoft Teams|

 |Friday, Nov.
 12, 2021||9 to 10 a.m.||Join Microsoft Teams|